HarishAtGitHub/couchbase-mobile-webserver-synchlistener/examples/synch-gateway/README.md

 That is not picked up by the synch gateway .
 You can check by creating one directly in UI .
 But that will be picked up next time when I restart the synch gateway .
 And you can see additional information seen in the doc in couch base server.
 This is the area where Couch Mobile client comes in .Couch base mobile client writes to synch gateway and synch gateway takes care of synching to couchbase server .
 Writing to synch gateway manages all the problems .
+Or to be exact it is writing VIA synch gateway .